cmakkaya/mssql-server-handson/README.md

 For Microsoft SQL Server, we will first prepare Dockerfiles and then create two Docker containers from them.
 One holds a Microsoft SQL database, and the other holds a Web Server (Apache) with a pre-defined PHP script in order to test the Database.
 We will write the Dockerfiles, and install a proper driver to connect to the Microsoft SQL Server step by step by looking at the relevant Microsoft and Docker Hub pages.

 We will write a Launcher, which starts both containers.
 For this, firstly, We will write a Docker Compose file for Docker containers.
 Then, write a "task definition file" for Amazon Container Service (ECS), and finally, write a "Kubernetes yaml file" for Elastic Kubernetes Service (EKS).

+The Article link for more information: [Working with Database 1- Introduction Microsoft SQL Server and Explanation of what we will do in this series of articles](https://cmakkaya.medium.com/working-database-1-introduction-microsoft-sql-server-and-explanation-of-what-we-will-do-in-this-105bebf66a55)

 ----------------------------------------------------------------------------------------------------------------------------
 ## Running MS SQL Server and Webserver(Apache)+PHP Containers Together Using Docker Compose